-While we got used to hearing the words ‘Deal’ or ‘No Deal’ being uttered more in parliament than you’d expect on a Noel Edmonds game show, the United Kingdom’s transition period after leaving the European Union has now officially ended.
+While we got used to hearing the words ‘Deal’ or ‘No Deal’ being uttered more in parliament than you’d expect on a Noel Edmonds game show, the United Kingdom’s transition period after Brexit has now officially ended.

 This article was last updated at 13:00 on Friday 8th January 2021 and is up to date with current advice.
 If in doubt, please be sure to check the official Government advice here.

 Firstly, what’s the latest with Brexit?